a1eko/treem/docs/source/examples.rst

 When the ``-c shadow`` option is used, the second and all subsequent morphologies are plotted as underlying structures, with the first morphology rendered on top.
-The default shadow color is `lightgray`, and the line width is 3.0.
+The default shadow color is ``lightgray``, and the line width is ``3.0``.
 To produce a plot like the one shown in the figure above, run the following command::

     swc view pass_nmo_2_cut.swc rep.swc -p 3 -c shadow --shadow-color red --shadow-width 0.5